Ben Hockenhull: Tranmere Rovers

 On 27 May 2022, Hockenhull signed a two-year contract with League Two club Tranmere Rovers, effective 10 June 2022.
-Hockenhull made his debut with a start in a 1–0 EFL Trophy group stage win over Crewe Alexandra on 18 October 2022, and three days later he joined Northern Premier League Premier Division club Warrington Rylands on a loan that was later extended until the end of the 2022–23 season.
+Hockenhull made his debut with a start in a 1–0 EFL Trophy group stage win over Crewe Alexandra on 18 October 2022 and three days later, he joined Northern Premier League Premier Division club Warrington Rylands on a loan that was later extended until the end of the 2022–23 season.
+He made 20 appearances in all competitions during his spell.

+Following 2023–24 pre-season involvement with the first team squad, Hockenhull spent much of the regular season away on loan at National League North clubs Chorley, Spennymoor Town and Southport.
+Hockenhull make three late-season League Two appearances for Tranmere Rovers, which were his last for the club prior to his release when his contract expired at the end of the season.

+Non-League football

+In August 2024, Hockenhull signed a contract with Northern Premier League Division One West club Stafford Rangers.
+After making four appearances, he transferred to North West Counties League Premier Division club Bury.
+He made 24 appearances and scored four goals prior to his departure in January 2025.
+Hockenhull played the second half of the 2024–25 season with Curzon Ashton, but played most of his matches with Mossley and Nantwich Town respectively on a dual-registration basis.
+He transferred permanently to Nantwich Town in June 2025.

 Personal life

 Hockenhull is the son of former football manager Andy Hockenhull.

 Career statistics

 Playing style

 Hockenhull has been described as an "imposing central defender" with "the ability to win the ball in the air, but is also a talented defender with the ball at his feet".